Table of Contents

 - Applicable collecting bargaining agreement

-- Spanish labor law requires a minimum of 15 days notice prior to termination of an employment contract, by either the employer or employee.
+- Labor law requires a minimum of a 15 day notice period in Spain prior to termination of an employment contract, by either the employer or employee.

 - Employees may be entitled to compensation at the end of their contract.
 The payment amount depends on the type of contract, reason for contract termination, and length of employment.